idesai/tpm2-attestation/docs/Remote-attestation-with-tpm2-tools.md

    and hence the attestation.
 It then follows that we need an anonymous identity that is cryptographically bound to a unique trusted identity and that the unique identity is never revealed to any entity other than the Privacy-CA.

 4. A variant of #3.
 One AIK per party that's verifying attestations.
 Allows abstracting the client ID, but the verifier knows it's the same client on subsequent verifications.
 This is useful in applications like banking etc.

-Note: Platform anonymity can also be defeated if the platform's host-name and or ip-address remains the same on every connection.
+Note: Platform anonymity can also be defeated if the platform's host-name and or IP address remains the same on every connection.
 This is not a topic of discussion here, yet there is an assumption made here that sufficient measures are taken by the platform user to resolve this using a [VPN](https://www.pcmag.com/how-to/how-to-hide-your-ip-address) or other reasonable mechanisms.

-# TPM attestation
+## TPM attestation

 Depending on the robustness and privacy rules of the system, platform anonymity may not be mandatory and so privacy considerations don't apply.
-If that is the case or if methods #1 or #2 discussed above suffice your attestation and privacy needs, subsequent sections detailing information on TCG endorsement keys (EK) and attestation identity keys (AIK) are irrelevant.
+If that is the case or if methods #1 or #2 discussed above suffice your attestation and privacy needs then subsequent sections detailing information on TCG endorsement keys (EK) and attestation identity keys (AIK) are irrelevant.

 Note: A more detailed discussion on TPM attestation terminologies can be found [here](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html).
-This document expands on that discussion to demonstrate how one can set up a minimal or bare bones attestation framework using tpm2-tools.
+This document expands on that discussion to demonstrate how one can set up a minimal or bare-bones attestation framework using tpm2-tools.

 With these definitions in mind, let's dive straight into TPM attestation topic.
-Of the various object types in the TPM, the following discussion is restricted to how the TPM PCR data can be attested securely and anonymously using method #3.
+Of the various object types in the TPM, the following discussion is restricted to how the TPM PCR data can be attested securely and anonymously using method
+#3.

 ## What is a PCR and how are PCR values generated